-- 26.3.10 Contributions will be sought on a cost per dwelling basis for new or improved community centres.
-This contribution has been calculated based on recent City Council costs for building new community facilities. - 26.3.11 For the level of contribution required for qualifying development please see the Financial Contributions Matrix in Appendix A.
+- 26.3.11 Contributions will be sought on a cost per dwelling basis for new or improved community centres.
+This contribution has been calculated based on recent City Council costs for building new community facilities. - 26.3.12 For the level of contribution required for a qualifying development please see the Financial Contributions Matrix in Appendix A.

-- 26.3.13 On large residential sites, where a new community centre is required on-site, or where an existing centre is to be extended, there may be the option for the developer to build the facilities themselves, to a design agreed by the Council. - 26.3.14 Where a community centre is being built as part of a new development a small contribution will also be required to help promote use of the centre and encourage community cohesion within the new population.
+- 26.3.14 On large residential sites, where a new community centre is required on-site, or where an existing centre is to be extended, there may be the option for the developer to build the facilities themselves, to a design agreed by the Council. - 26.3.15 Where a community centre is being built as part of a new development a small contribution will also be required to help promote use of the centre and encourage community cohesion within the new population.
 This pot will be held by the Council and can be applied for by members of the new community to set up and promote community activities within the community centre.
-The contribution will be £5,000 per 500 dwellings.
+The contribution is set out in the Financial Contributions Matrix in Appendix A

-26.3.15 Maintenance
+26.3.16 Maintenance

-26.3.16 In situations where the developer has provided a new community centre facility, the Council will seek a commuted sum to provide for the maintenance of the facility for an agreed period.
+26.3.17 In situations where the developer has provided a new community centre facility, the Council will seek a commuted sum to provide for the maintenance of the facility for an agreed period.
 In most circumstances this will be 15 years, however there may be situations where a different maintenance period is required.

-- 26.3.18 The City Council shall seek financial contributions towards the provision/maintenance/extension of community centre facilities reasonably capable of serving the application site.

-Please refer to the Financial Contributions Matrix in Appendix A for the level of financial contribution required. - 26.3.19 In certain exceptional circumstances the Council may accept a parcel of land, to enable the extension or construction of community centre facilities, in lieu of a financial contribution.
+- 26.3.19 The City Council shall seek financial contributions towards the provision/maintenance/extension of community centre facilities reasonably capable of serving the application site.
+Please refer to the Financial Contributions Matrix in Appendix A for the level of financial contribution required. - 26.3.20 In certain exceptional circumstances the Council may accept a parcel of land, to enable the extension or construction of community centre facilities, in lieu of a financial contribution.

-26.3.20 Working Examples
+26.3.21 Working Examples